Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 ### <a name="wordpress-endpoint"></a>Accessing the WordPress application end-point

-From the same location that you've used to kickoff a WordPress deployment, you will be able to locate the list of current deployments.
+From the same location that you've used to kickoff a WordPress deployment, you will be able to locate the list of past deployments, if any exist.
 Clicking on any of these deployments will result in a deployment specific view that among other things, displays the following key information:

 1. Domain name / application end-point
 2. Deployment status